Leaving Certificate 2021 and accredited grades

-There are a number of steps involved in getting to an accredited grade:
+There are a number of steps involved to an accredited grade:

-Your teacher will give you an estimate of the mark you would likely have got if you sat the Leaving Certificate exam in normal conditions.
+Your teacher gives you an estimate of the mark based on your likely performance if you were to sit the 2021 Leaving Certificate exam.

-Your teacher will use records of your performance and progress to get your estimated mark, for example: classwork and homework, class assessments and your coursework over the 2 years of the Leaving Certificate cycle.
+Your teacher uses records of your performance and progress to get your estimated percentage mark, for example: classwork and homework, class assessments and your coursework over the 2 years of the Leaving Certificate cycle.

 Step 2: In-school alignment by subject teachers in your school

-Subject teachers in your school will then review the estimated marks and ranking of students in that school.
-Your teacher will finalise their estimated percentage marks and rankings following this alignment process.
+Subject teachers in your school then review the estimated percentage marks of students in the school.
+Your teacher finalises their estimated percentage marks following this alignment process.

-Step 3: Oversight of marks and rankings by the school principal
+Step 3: Oversight of marks by the school principal

-The school principal will review the marks and ranking data and assure themselves that the process has been fair.
+The school principal reviews the estimated percentage marks and assures themself that the process has been fair.

 Step 4: National standardisation

-Your school principal will submit the estimated marks for national standardisation by 3 June 2021.
+Your school principal submits the estimated marks for national standardisation by 3 June 2021.

-After the standardisation process, the marks will be converted into SEC accredited grades.
+After the standardisation process, the marks are converted into SEC accredited grades.